Buying real estate in Mexico City?

 Sources: Travel and Tour World, Airbtics, Two Travel

-3) Mexico City's prime location drives demand for homes as it becomes a booming business and travel hotspot
+2) Mexico City’s prime location boosts demand for homes due to its business and travel connections

 Mexico City is a bustling hub for business and travel, driving up the demand for homes.